HONORARY Consulate of Malaysia in Bulgaria

 • Collect applications and consular documents related to renewal of passports, marriage and birth certificates, deaths and forward them to the Embassy of Malaysia in Bucharest.

-• The Honorary Consul can also offer consular assistance to the Malaysians arrested, imprisoned or who are in hospitalized / victim of the accidents.
+• The Honorary Consul can also offer consular assistance to the Malaysians arrested, imprisoned or who are hospitalized / victim of the accidents.
 In this regard, he has the right, upon the request of the concerned persons, to:

-• Visit those persons at the place of their arrest/detention facilities or in the hospitals and make sure that the concerned persons are receiving adequate care such as to ensure access to the prison’s healthcare system or to advocate for their rights under local law,
+• Visit those persons at the place of their arrest/detention facilities or in the hospitals and make sure that the concerned persons are receiving adequate care such as to ensure access to the prison’s healthcare system or to advocate for their rights under local law;

 • Assists those persons in notifying their next-of-kin back home on their behalf if they wish so and enable them to send money, if needed.